 Sprinkle with pecans, as many as you want.
 We always make sure the bottom is basically covered in pecans.
 If you want to omit the pecans, this is the point.

-Again, punch in the center of your dough and divide the dough up into 3 pieces.
+Again, punch in the center of your dough and divide the dough up into three pieces.

 At your workstation flour your surface and roll out the dough until it is about 20 inches by 10 inches.
-A little more or a little less will not mater.
+A little more or a little less will not matter.

-Brush each dough rectangle with approximately 2 tablespoons melted butter and 3 tablespoons of brown sugar.
+Brush each dough rectangle with approximately two tablespoons melted butter and three tablespoons of brown sugar.
 You have the option of including more filling in your buns if you desire and I have included the recipe to use if you want to.